 There are scenarios where joint liability cannot apply because of the existence of specific laws.
 In dog bite injury cases, for example, the law in most states is one of strict liability.
 This means that the courts hold the dog’s owner entirely responsible for the actions of their dog.
 As long as you didn’t provoke the dog into attacking.

-Personal injury attorney Colorado Springs: how does joint liability work in practise?
+Personal injury attorney Colorado Springs: how does joint liability work in practice?

 Joint liability is considered on an ad-hoc basis.
 That means that there is no hard and fast rule, or any hard and fast way of working out the exact liability of each person involved in the accident.
 This is because the exact liability of each person is often unclear, and almost always disputed.
 Joint liability is something that both parties have to agree to.